GanitaOrg/ganitametrics/README.md

 sys	0m3.883s

 Originally, reads annotation files in the "top" format.
-This is a csv files in the following format:
+This is a csv file in the following format:
 TrackId,FrameNumber,HeadValid,BodyValid,HeadLeft,HeadTop,HeadRight,HeadBottom,BodyLeft,BodyTop,BodyRight,BodyBottom